rajshiv169/react-jira-board/README.md

 ### Data Persistence

-All changes are automatically saved to your browser's local storage.
-Your tasks will persist even after refreshing the page or closing the browser.
+This is a client-side only application.
+All data is stored locally in your browser's localStorage.
+This means:
+- Your tasks are private and only accessible on your current browser
+- Data persists across page refreshes and browser restarts
+- Tasks are not shared between different browsers or devices
+- Clearing browser data will remove all tasks

 ## Project Structure